ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 sidebar_label: Directives SDL
 ---

-Stitching directives (`@graphql-tools/stitching-directives`) may be used to configure a stitched gateway schema directly through the Schema Definition Language (SDL, also referred to as "type definitions") of its subservices.
-The advantage of this approach is that all schema _and stitching configuration_ is represented in a single document managed by each subservice, and can be loaded (or reloaded) by the gateway on the fly.
-These SDL configurations enable hot-reloading of the gateway schema without a formal deployment or server restart.
+Stitching directives (`@graphql-tools/stitching-directives`) may be used to configure a stitched gateway directly through the Schema Definition Language (SDL) of its subservices.
+The advantage of this approach is that all schema _and type merging configuration_ is represented in a single document managed by each subservice, and can be reloaded by the gateway on the fly without a formal deploy or server restart.

 ## Overview

-Using SDL directives, a subservice may express its complete schema _and type merging configuration_ in a single document, which may then be pushed to the gateway server to trigger a reload.
+Using SDL directives, a subservice may express its complete schema _and type merging configuration_ in a single document.
+See the [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/stitching-directives-sdl) for a working demonstration.

 ```graphql
 # --- Users schema ---